google/crosvm/CONTRIBUTING.md

 ```

 - The first line is a subject that starts with a tag that represents which components your commit
   relates to.
-Tags are usually a name of the crate you modified such as `devices:` or `base:`.
+Tags are usually the name of the crate you modified such as `devices:` or `base:`.
 If
   you only modified a specific component in a crate, you can specify the path to the component as a
   tag like `devices: vhost: user:`.
-If your commit modified multiple crates, specify the crate your
+If your commit modified multiple crates, specify the crate where
-  main change exists.
+  your main change exists.
 The subject should be no more than 50 characters, including any tags.
 - The body should consist of a motivation followed by an impact/action.
 The body text should be
   wrapped to 72 characters.
 - `BUG` lines are used to specify an associated issue number.
 If the issue is filed at
-  [the Google's issue tracker](https://issuetracker.google.com/), write `BUG=b:<bug number>`.
+  [Google's issue tracker](https://issuetracker.google.com/), write `BUG=b:<bug number>`.
 If no
   issue is associated, write `BUG=None`.
 You can have multiple `BUG` lines.
 - `TEST` lines are used to describe how you tested your commit in a free form.
 You can have multiple
   `TEST` lines.
 - `Change-Id` is used to identify your change on Gerrit.
 It's inserted by the gerrit commit message
   hook as explained in
   [the previous section](https://crosvm.dev/book/contributing/index.html#prerequisites).
 If a new
-  commit is uploaded with the same `Change-Id` with an existing CL's one, the gerrit will recognize
+  commit is uploaded with the same `Change-Id` as an existing CL's `Change-Id`, gerrit will
-  the new commit as a new patchset of the existing CL.
+  recognize the new commit as a new patchset of the existing CL.

 ### Uploading changes